-Anyone who is connected to the internet should know about security.
-Take time to educate yourself on these issues.
-Vigilance is the best defense against system vulnerabilities.
+Take some time to educate yourself on these security issues - vigilance is the best defense against system vulnerabilities!

 How to Protect Your System

-Ensure that your firewall is turned on.
-To check your firewall, go to Control Panel, System and Security, Windows Firewall, and then select “Check Firewall Status”
+Ensure that the firewall is turned on.
+To check your firewall, go to Control Panel > System and Security > Windows Firewall - and then select “Check Firewall Status”

 Keep your operating system up to date.
-The best way to do this if you are using Windows is to turn on auto update.
+The best way to do accomplish this is to turn on auto update.

 Backup Utility for Windows - This option also comes built into the Windows operating system.
 The utility creates a single backup file of all of your data, which you can store on your hard drive, a USB Key, an external hard drive, or burn to a CD or DVD.
 You can also use the same utility to restore your data from the backup file, should your data become corrupted or lost.